nasa/harmony-py/README.md

 ### Generating Request Parameters

-The `harmony.Request` constructor can accept parameters that are defined in the [Harmony OGC API schema]().
+The `harmony.Request` constructor can accept parameters that are defined in the [Harmony OGC API schema](https://harmony.earthdata.nasa.gov/schemas/ogc-api-coverages/1.0.0/ogc-api-coverages-v1.0.0.yml).
 If this schema has been changed and the `Request` constructor needs to be updated, you may run the generator utility.
 This tool reads the Harmony schema and generates a partial constructor signature with docstrings:

-        $ python internal/genparams.py ${HARMONY_DIR}/app/schemas/ogc-api-coverages/1.0.0/ogc-api-coverages-v1.0.0.yml
+        $ python internal/genparams.py ${HARMONY_DIR}/services/harmony/app/schemas/ogc-api-coverages/1.0.0/ogc-api-coverages-v1.0.0.yml

 Either set `HARMONY_DIR` or replace it with your Harmony project directory path.
 You may then write standard output to a file and then use it to update the `harmony.Request` constructor and code.